SJTU-IPADS/ugache/README.md

-# Artifact Evaluation for UGache [SOSP'23]
+# UGache [SOSP'23]

+UGache is a fast mulit-GPU embedding cache that fully leverages fast interconnects (i.e. NVLink) between GPUs.
+UGache uses a factored embedding extraction mechanism to improve the utilization of interconnets' bandwidth.
+Furthermore, UGache proposes a MILP-based method to build a cache policy to balance the miss rate and global miss rate.

+## Paper

-This repository contains scripts and instructions for reproducing the experiments in our SOSP'23 paper "UGACHE: A Unified GPU Cache for Embedding-based Deep Learning Systems".
+UGACHE: A Unified GPU Cache for Embedding-based Deep Learning, SOSP'23， *Xiaoniu Song, Yiwen Zhang, Rong Chen, Haibo Chen*

-> **NOTE:** For artifact evaluation committee, please directly jump to [Reproducing the Results](#reproducing-the-results) section and reproduce the results on the provided server.
-For other readers, please follow the instructions below to setup the environment and reproduce the results on your own server.

 ## Project Structure